Mission & Vision Statement

 GMU operates under the continuing acknowledgment of, and registration with, the State of California Bureau of Private Secondary Education as a higher education institution offering graduate degrees and certificates in theology and ministry.

-Global Ministries University is not accredited as the word is most commonly understood for a number of reasons.
-For example, accrediting agencies often do not have a mechanism in place for the evaluation of the educational model of Global Ministries University based on the following unique characteristics of our institution:
+Regionally based accrediting agencies often do not have a mechanism in place for the evaluation of the educational model of Global Ministries University based on the following unique characteristics of our institution:

-- Our program offerings, student body, and institutional philosophy and mission are ecumenical and interreligious and do not embrace a doctrinal faith statement that would exclude certain faith communities.
+• Our program offerings, student body, and institutional philosophy and mission are ecumenical and interreligious and do not embrace a doctrinal faith statement that would exclude certain faith communities.

-- We retain U.S.-based and international contract faculty rather than employing residential faculty.
+• We retain U.S.-based and international contract faculty rather than employing residential faculty.

 Global Ministries University asserts that the academic integrity of an institution is best measured by the credentials of its faculty, the affiliations it maintains, and the academic and professional accomplishments of its students and alumni.
-GMU offers thought-provoking, contemporary courses facilitated by highly-competent instructors who are required to hold a master’s degree, with most holding a doctoral degree.
+GMU offers thought-provoking, contemporary courses facilitated by highly competent instructors who are required to hold a master’s degree, with most holding a doctoral degree.

 GMU partners with the Institute for Science and Religion through Little Flower Seminary in Kerala, India to issue degrees and certificates in Religion and Science.